ashutoshbhadoria/articles/ObjectsAndPrototypes/ObjectsAndPrototypes.md

 what is a beer?
 I haven't even defined a class beer.
 The thing is, in a dynamically typed language we can skip the whole ceremony of creating the blueprints i.e. the classes or types ahead of time before we their instances aka. the objects.

 Just create an object when you need one with the properties and methods you deem necessary.
 But another powerful feature of JavaScript objects is that you can change the entire shape of the object as and when you feel necessary.
-We created our `beer` object with two properties, `name` and `style`, later we felt that the `beer` needs to have a color, so we added a `color` property, similarly, we thought it would be good if our `beer` made a person happy, so that's what we did we added a meethod to our object `makePersonHappy`.
-This dynamic nature allows for more flexibility with less code and constrainsts.
+We created our `beer` object with two properties, `name` and `style`, later we felt that the `beer` needs to have a color, so we added a `color` property, similarly, we thought it would be good if our `beer` made a person happy, so that's what we did we added a method to our object `makePersonHappy`.
+This dynamic nature allows for more flexibility with less code and less constrainsts.

 Now this may seem fun for small scripts, but, especially after JavaScript has become a mainstay in the server side development ecosystem as well, a burning question is, HOW THE HECK DO I WRITE COMPLEX SYSTEMS ?

-We will explore features JavaScrirpt provides to get some of the same benefits you can from  statically typed languages.
+We will explore features JavaScript provides to get some of the same benefits you can from  statically typed languages.

 ## Creating Objects